Marty Schottenheimer, NFL coach with 200 wins, dies at 77 - WHIZ News

 In overtime, the Chargers had a first down at the Jets’ 22, but Schottenheimer went conservative and called three straight runs up the middle by Tomlinson to set up a 40-yard field goal attempt by Nate Kaeding, who missed.
 The Jets then moved down the field for the winning field goal.

 Schottenheimer was born on Sept.
 23, 1943, in Canonsburg, a small town outside Pittsburgh.
-He played at Pitt before a six-year pro career with the Bills and Patriots.
+He played at Pitt before a six-year pro career as a linebacker with the Bills and Patriots.

 He is survived by his wife, Pat, and children Brian and Kristin.
 Brian Schottenheimer was fired as Seattle’s offensive coordinator last month and then hired by new Jacksonville coach Urban Meyer as passing game coordinator-quarterbacks coach.